 In the late seventies and early eighties the number of birders visiting the islands during the peak autumn migration often outnumbered the inhabitats!
 Quite often over 1,000 birders would descend on the archipelago during October time.
 But these days the numbers have vastly reduced and you can often find peace and quiet on most islands.

-On WINGSPAN Tours it is not just rarities that are sought after, we take a more lesisurely approach, we embrace in the ambience of the islands, we do not dash around like 'twicthers on steroids' and we enjoy every species we find.
+On WINGSPAN'S Isles of Scilly Tours it is not just rarities that are sought after, we take a more lesisurely approach, we embrace in the ambience of the islands, we do not dash around like 'twicthers on steroids' and we enjoy every species we find.
 It is often more rewarding to sit and watch an area and wait to see what will pop into sight rather than to scour around.

 For us it is much more enjoyable to find a scarce migrant like a Red-backed or Woodchat Shrike rather than to spend hours searching some scrub for a very brief glimpse of some non-descript rare warbler.
 Having said that we will endeavour to see most rarities that do turn up if we happen to be in the vicinity of them.

 A 7-night - 8 day tour staying at an excellent guest house in the middle of Hugh Town, St. Marys.
-Daily excursions to all parts of St Marys and visits to the other four main islands by boat.
+Daily excursions to all parts of St Marys and visits to three or four of the main islands by boat.
 Dinner and Breakfast are taken in the guest house whilst lunch will be pcinic style taken in the field.
-(Please note for two nights we shall eat out in town).
+(Please note for three nights we shall eat out in town).

 Day 1 - transfer from Penzance to St Mary

-You have three options to travel to St Marys, boat, plane or helicopter (the latter two options incur a supplement).
+You have three options to travel to St Marys, boat, light-aircraft or helicopter (the latter two options incur a supplement).

 For those travelling by boat we meet up in the harbour at Penzance in readiness for our morning 2 1/2 hour cruise to St Mary on the Scillonian III.
 This trip sets sail at 09:15 and gives you the opportunity to see many oceanic species and migrating birds as we make the crossing.
 We may see unusual Gulls or Skuas, Auks, Shearwaters, Gannets and Petrels.
 For those of you that are not comfortable travelling by boat the flights offer a quick and easy alternative from Newquay and (Land's End) St Just or further afield.